dlh-unsw/arduinokit/readme.md

 **Diodes**

 Diodes allow electrical energy to flow in only one direction.
 Any energy flowing in the "wrong" direction is blocked.
-They are often used with DC motors so as to block any voltage kickback when the motor stops.
+They are often used with DC motors so as to block any kickback the motor may create.
 Read more [here](https://learn.sparkfun.com/tutorials/diodes/all).

 **Capacitors**